Udmurt State University: Modern history

 The infrastructure development continues.
 The university campuses enhance by the Educational and Scientific Library named after V.A.
 Zhuravlev (built in 2013), a modern student dormitory (built in 2013), updated practice bases, and the Vernadsky House of Scientific Collaboration (established in 2020).
 In 2022, the Center for Assessment and Development of Management Competencies was created on the basis of Udmurt State University in collaboration with the ANO “Russia is a Country of Opportunities”.
 A platform for youth technological and social entrepreneurship is functioning at the university.
 The Startup as a Diploma program has been launched.
 The university was awarded a grant in the amount of 3.02 million rublesfor financial support of the Entrepreneurial “Boiling Point”.
 A Memorandum of Cooperation was signed between Udmurt State University and ASI, the National Technology Initiative (NTI) platform and the NTI University "20.35".

-Two new research laboratories areopened: the laboratory of mathematical control theory and the laboratory of molecular and cellular biology.
-In 2021-2023 the funding of both the laboratoriesamounted about 70 million rubles per year.
+Two new research laboratories are opened: the laboratory of mathematical control theory and the laboratory of molecular and cellular biology.
+In 2021-2023 the funding of both the laboratories amounted about 70 million rubles per year.

 Among the most significant R&D achievements by UdSU researchers are creation of a digital twin of a 3D printer of metal powder products and research conducted for JSC TsNIIMash on space materials science.
 With the assistance of the industry integrator Rusatom - Additive Technologies LLC, the first Center for General Access Additive Technologies (CGAAT) in Russia was opened at Udmurt State University.
 The center's activities are aimed at fulfilling production and educational tasks.

 Udmurt State University is the founder of 10 scientific publications, of which 3 publications are presented in the international databases Web of Science and Scopus: Bulletin of the Udmurt University.
 Mathematics.
 Mechanics.
 Computer Science; Bulletin of the Institute of Mathematics and Informatics and Yearbook of Finno-Ugric Studies; 9 publications are included in the list of peer-reviewed scientific publications of the Higher Attestation Commission under the Ministry of Education and Science of Russia.